feathersjs-ecosystem/feathers-localstorage/README.md

 Please refer to the [Feathers database adapter documentation](http://docs.feathersjs.com/databases/readme.html) for more details or directly at:

-- [In Memory](http://docs.feathersjs.com/databases/localstorage.html) - The detailed documentation for this adapter
+- [LocalStorage/Asyncstorage](http://docs.feathersjs.com/databases/localstorage.html) - The detailed documentation for this adapter
 - [Extending](http://docs.feathersjs.com/databases/extending.html) - How to extend a database adapter
 - [Pagination and Sorting](http://docs.feathersjs.com/databases/pagination.html) - How to use pagination and sorting for the database adapter
 - [Querying](http://docs.feathersjs.com/databases/querying.html) - The common adapter querying mechanism